 Safety Hazards of the Job:

-* Minimal hazards, general office working conditions.
-There may, however, be a rare occasion during which it is necessary to have interaction with a consumer exhibiting aggressive behavior..
+Minimal hazards, general office working conditions.
+There may, however, be a rare occasion during which it is necessary to have physical interaction with a consumer exhibiting aggressive behavior.

-SAM, Inc. Clearfield/Jefferson Counties is an EEO employer - M/F/Vets/Disabled
+SAM, Inc. Community Wellness Support Service Program is an EEO employer - M/F/Vets/Disabled